 We have to tell you this particular chutney is quite fabulous.
-It is spicy and sweet.
-The chilli is hot but not overly so, especially since Chutneys are consumed in little dabs.
+Spicy and sweet but not overly hot.
 That is unless you can't handle chilli at all.
 The chili bounces off the sweet flavours of the Apple and sugar.
-Ceylon Cinnamon adds what we can a certain " je ne sequous ", imbibing it with a very subtle flavor.
+Ceylon Cinnamon adds a certain " je ne sequous ", imbibing it with a very subtle flavor and helps cut the sugar.
 Besides Cinnamon mixes well with Apple.

 You usually eat teaspoons of chutney at a time, like Cavier.
 Dab a little bit of chutney on your Samoosas or empanada.
 Spread a thin layer on a french baquette with cream cheese.
 Add a dab to a sandwich.
 In Sri Lanka it is often had with rice and curry.